SECTION 11 – OTHER RULES

 11.L.
 The Net.

 11.L.4.
-If a player hits the ball over the net into the opponent’s court, and then the ball bounces back over the net and bounces a second time without being touched by the opponent, the striking player wins the rally.
+If a player hits the ball over the net into the opponent’s courtThe area inside the outer dimensions of the baselines and sidelines., and then the ball bounces back over the net and bounces a second time without being touched by the opponent, the striking player wins the rallyContinuous play that occurs after the serve and before a fault..

 11.L.5.
 For net systems with a horizontal bar or a center base, or both:

 11.L.5.a.
-Before going over the net, if the ball hits the horizontal bar or the center base, it is a fault.
+Before going over the net, if the ball hits the horizontal bar or the center base, it is a faultA rules violation that results in a dead ball and the end of the rally..

 – hits the center base